Cheyenne shifts homeport to Groton

 |0

-This work, Cheyenne shifts homeport to Groton [Image 3 of 3], by PO3 Christian Bianchi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cheyenne shifts homeport to Groton, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT